11+ Papers

 11+ English assessments typically contain a comprehension test or a writing assessment.
 Often they contain both.
 They may also have a Cloze test.
 Again, practice makes perfect.

 Most important of all is that your child prepares for the tests that they will be facing.
-If it's a CEM test in Maths then ensure they're working from examples that clearly state that!

 With enough practice, your child can walk into the actual exam feeling far more confident and much more likely to pass.